kage1020/ambient/README.md

 Ambient lets you create mixed playlists of your favorite YouTube videos and other media you own on your local PC, and play them seamlessly.<br>
 **Let's start your ambient media experience!**

-This project is a fork of [ka215/ambient](https://github.com/ka215/ambient) and has been modified to run on Next.js.

 <p align="center">
   <img alt="GitHub package.json version" src="https://img.shields.io/github/package-json/v/kage1020/ambient">
   <img alt="GitHub" src="https://img.shields.io/github/license/kage1020/ambient">